dbujan/auroral-core-ontology-v2/README.md

-# Auroral Core Ontology
+# Auroral Core Ontology V2

-This repository contains the code and documentation generated for the the AURORAL Core ontology.
+This repository contains the code and documentation generated for the the AURORAL Core ontology V2.

 ## Current version of the ontology model